Note: This article is featured in this booklet, which shows the surprising connection between Christmas and the creation of the world.

 The Lord God took the man and put him in the garden of Eden to work it and keep it.
 And the Lord God commanded the man, saying, “You may surely eat of every tree of the garden, but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”
 (Genesis 2:15–17)

 Not long after this command to Adam, Satan, through a serpent, deceived Eve into eating the fruit.
 And Eve gave some to Adam, and he ate as well.
 Adam chose to disobey God by eating the fruit of the one tree God had told him not to eat from (Genesis 3:6).

 Because Adam was the first or “head” of the human race and all humans ultimately have come from this first man, what Adam did affected all of humanity.
 When Adam disobeyed his Creator’s instruction (resulting in his “fall” from his state of perfection), that was the first sin.
 And just as God had warned, the punishment for Adam’s sin was death—not only for Adam, but for all his descendants (including you and me) as well:

-Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned.
+Therefore, just as sin came into the world through one man, and death through sin, and so death spread to all men because all sinned.
 (Romans 5:12)

 Why are we punished for what Adam did?
 As the head of the human race, Adam represented each of us, and because we all come from Adam, we have his nature, inherited from him.
 He sinned (disobeyed God), so we sin (disobey God).
 If it had been any of us faced with the decision to eat or not eat from the forbidden tree instead of Adam, the result would have been the same.